 - adding the payload that shall be the content of the N32-f Error Reporting Request, i.e N32fErrorInfo.

-- the modificationBlock shall contain the JWS signature of the Roaming Intermediary.
+- the modificationBlock shall contain the JWS signature of the RI.

-The Roaming Intermediary shall then send its N32-f request towards the p-SEPP, (using the same N32-f apiRoot as the one that was used in the original N32-f request sent to the p-SEPP) possibly via another intermediate Roaming Intermediary.
+The RI shall then send its N32-f request towards the p-SEPP, (using the same N32-f apiRoot as the one that was used in the original N32-f request sent to the p-SEPP) possibly via another intermediate RI.

 5.5.3.4 Applicative (i.e. SBI related) error determined upon receipt of an N32-f request

-5.5.3.4.1 Applicative error originated by Roaming Intermediary via N32-f
+5.5.3.4.1 Applicative error originated by RI via N32-f

-Figure 5.5.3.4.1-1: Applicative (i.e. SBI related) error originated by Roaming Intermediary via N32-f
+Figure 5.5.3.4.1-1: Applicative (i.e. SBI related) error originated by RI via N32-f

 1. The c-SEPP receives a service request (HTTP request) message from cNF.